algofusionch/.github/profile/README.md

 ## Home of AlgoFusion.ch 👋
-We will publish all public repositories here in the future.
+All public repositories of our company will be released here in future.

 Homepage: https://www.AlgoFusion.ch